bmag/emacs-purpose/README.rst

 Purpose-aware display
 ---------------------

+Purpose uses advice to override the regular display functions with functions that are purpose-aware.
+Also, Purpose provides you with purpose-aware commands.
-Purpose provides you with commands for displaying buffers in the correct windows.
-The main commands are purpose-find-file, purpose-switch-buffer and purpose-pop-buffer.
-Also, Purpose uses variable display-buffer-overriding-action to provide purpose-awareness to function display-buffer and anything else that uses display-buffer behind the scenes.
+The main commands are purpose-switch-buffer purpose-pop-buffer.
+Furthermore, Purpose uses variable display-buffer-overriding-action to provide purpose-awareness to function display-buffer.

-Programmers can use the hook purpose-display-buffer-hook to execute code after everytime that Purpose displays a buffer.
+Programmers can use the hook purpose-select-buffer-hook to execute code after everytime that Purpose displays a buffer and selects its window.

-For now, features and plugins that don't use display-buffer will not be handled properly by Purpose.
-This includes switch-to-buffer, Dired, recentf, and probably some more.
-Whenever you encounter a feature that isn't handled properly by Purpose, you are welcome to report it.
-If possible, I encourage you to solve it and send me the fix via a pull-request.
-Often the solution is to make the feature use purpose-switch-buffer instead of switch-to-buffer.
-With time, and as Purpose gains popularity (hopefully) and becomes mature, Purpose will handle more and more of those features and plugins.

 Purpose dedication
 ------------------